Zebiano/Labeler/README.md

 <!-- Uncomment the following quote whenever the CLI is Failing -->
 <!-- > Reason to why its failing here. -->

-This CLI is meant to help uploading custom labels to GitHub repositories.

 ## Why?
 Because I was sick of always deleting the default labels and uploading my own one by one.